 | Apple Cider Vinegar | 1:1 (vinegar:water) | 2-3 weeks | Tangy |

 The 3:1 glycerin-water ratio creates an osmotic environment that pulls nutrients from berries efficiently.
-Research shows this balance maintains microbial safety while optimizing phytochemical extraction.
+Research shows this balance maintains microbial balance while optimizing phytochemical extraction — see our safety information guide for details.
 "Glycerin-based methods capture 78% of elderberry's anthocyanins compared to alcohol extracts," notes herbal researcher Dr. Lena Torres.

 Preparation follows traditional tincture-making principles with one key difference.
 Instead of shaking daily, glycerin mixtures need gentle weekly swirling to redistribute plant material.
 Expect a slightly longer steeping period – typically 30-45 days – for full extraction.